Clinical-Genomics/scout/README.md

 ### Integration with MatchMaker Exchange

-Starting with software release 4.4 Scout offers integration for patient data sharing via MatchMaker Exchange.
+Starting from release 4.4, Scout offers integration for patient data sharing via MatchMaker Exchange.
 General info about MatchMaker and patient matching could be found in this paper [this link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6016856/).
 For a technical guideline of our implementation of MatchMaker Exchange at Clinical Genomics and its integration with Scout follow this [link](docs/admin-guide/matchmaker_exchange_integration.md).
-A user-oriented guide describing how to share case and variant data to MatchMaker using Scout can be found [here]().
+A user-oriented guide describing how to share case and variant data to MatchMaker using Scout can be found [here](docs/user-guide/cases.md).

 ## Example of analysis config